-The resort where we were staying has a contract with a transportation company.
+The resort where my family and I recently stayed has a contract with a transportation company.
 The transportation company mainly moved people from the resort to the theme parks and back, but they also transported them to shopping malls, restaurants, and other stores.
 It is a nice idea.

 The next day I asked for an SUV, but was given a different van.
 This van had suspension problems, and the check engine light was illuminated the entire time.

 For a couple trips, I was given the newest SUV.
 The engine light was on in this vehicle too, but it felt safe.
 Then, the transportation company sent the van to pick up my family for what was to be our last trip using this transportation company.